UCAS code: A100

 - International Baccalaureate: Pass Diploma with 36 points or more to include three subjects at higher level, with at least 6 points in Biology, 6 points in Chemistry and one other subject, plus three further subjects at standard level with a minimum of 5 points each.
 If you are studying International Baccalaureate Biology and/or International Baccalaureate Chemistry in combination with other A Level subjects, this can be accepted as long as 6 points at higher level are achieved in these subjects.

-Irish Leaving Certificate: Three higher level subjects at Grade H1, including Biology, Chemistry and one other subject, and three at Grade H2, including English Language and Mathematics, taken in a single sitting.
+- Irish Leaving Certificate: Three higher level subjects at Grade H1, including Biology, Chemistry and one other subject, and three at Grade H2, including English Language and Mathematics.

-Scottish Highers: AAAAB or above taken in a single sitting and including Biology, Chemistry and three other subjects.
+- Scottish Highers: AAAAB or above and including Biology, Chemistry and three other subjects.

 Please note, we are unable to accept BTEC Extended Diploma qualifications for this course.
 All A Level qualifications, or accepted equivalents, must have been obtained within the two years prior to application.